GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 Can bonds be built with a ‘what’s up?’

-Call me ‘old school,’ ‘stuck up,’ or simply ‘old,’ but I don’t believe this is the key to building relationships even in the new age.
+Call me ‘old-fashioned,’ ‘stuck up,’ or simply ‘old.’
 Relationships involve communication that must display respect, honesty and solemnity.
 I don’t think that changes with time or age.
-That’s opinion.
-What’s yours’?
+That’s my opinion.

 Would love to hear your opinion on this.